 Do You Know the Difference Between Distilled Water and Tap Water?

 Water supplied to tap in our home is known as city water, municipal water, or town water.
 It is the water used in a home for drinking, washing, cooking, and flushing toilets.
 Compared to distilled water, purified through boiling (although boiling has its fair share of limitations), tap water is treated with lots of chemicals to remove bacteria and microorganisms, and may even contain other contaminants like metals, hormones, and pesticides.
-Usually, to remove impurities from their tap water, most people use water filters.
+Usually, to remove impurities from their tap water, most people use whole house water filters, faucet water filters, or water filter pitchers – a good alternative to water distillers in case you do not have enough space in your home for such a machine.

 Speaking of filters, some of the most popular choices are the following